-Students will undertake a research project, under the supervision of a lecturer.
+Students will undertake one or two research projects, under the supervision of a lecturer.
 Attendance at a weekly, 2 hour research methods seminar will assist students to develop the skills for researching and presenting the research paper(s), and provide the opportunity for them to present findings and discuss difficulties.